openmrs/openmrs-esm-core/README.md

 to test changes in `packages/framework/esm-api`, you will need to link `@openmrs/esm-api`.

+In order to get your local version of that package to be served in your local dev server, you will need to link the app shell as well, and to build it.

+##### Example
+To set up to develop `@openmrs/esm-api` in a dev server for the patient chart:

+1. In this repository, run
+`yarn link` in each of `packages/framework/esm-api` and `packages/shell/esm-app-shell`.
+2. In `packages/shell/esm-app-shell`, run
+`yarn build:development --watch` to ensure that the built app shell is updated with your changes and available to the patient chart.
+3. In another terminal, navigate to the patient chart repository.
+Execute `yarn link @openmrs/esm-api @openmrs/esm-app-shell`.
+Then run your patient chart dev server as usual.

+Check your work by adding a `console.log` at the top level of a file you're working on in `esm-api`.

 ### Version and release

 To increment the version, run the following command: